Mahmoud-khaled-m/Spark-SQL-DataFrames-and-SparkML-in-practice/README.md

 # SparkSQL, DataFrames, and SparkML in practice
-This repository showcases practical examples and projects using Apache Spark's SQL, DataFramem and SparkML APIs.
+This repository showcases practical examples and projects using Apache Spark's SQL, DataFrames and SparkML APIs.
 It demonstrates various data processing, analysis, and transformation techniques using PySpark.

 ## Overview